kumu/docs/guides/issues.md

 # Issues

-With issues (an exclusive feature for [organizations](/guides/organizations.html)) you can chat with your team and attach comments to items in your map—all within Kumu, all in real time!
+With issues (an exclusive feature for [Pro workspaces](/guides/pro-workspaces.html)) you can chat with your team and attach comments to items in your map—all within Kumu, all in real time!

 To open up the issues pane, click the issues icon <i class="fa fa-comments-o"></i> in the [bottom toolbar](/overview/map-editor.html#bottom-toolbar).